theZiz/sparrow3d/README.md

 2. Licence
 ==========

-Not much to say: Just (L)GPL and MPL.
+Not much to say: Just (L)GPL.
 If you want another Licence (e.g. some kind of BSD licence) feel free to contact me. ;-)

 -------------------------------------------------------------------------------